XDA-LD/Keystroke-Combat/README.md

 # How to setup the game
-After Openning [MARS](https://courses.missouristate.edu/kenvollmar/mars/index.htm) and opening the file `main.asm`:
+After Opening [MARS](https://courses.missouristate.edu/kenvollmar/mars/index.htm) and opening the file `main.asm`:
 - Open the 'Bitmap Display' (Tools>Bitmap-Display)
 - set Display Height in Pixels: 512
 - Resized your Bitmap Display Window